China Post Tracking

-- Contact the Customs Department: If you're still unable to resolve the issue, you can contact the customs department directly.
+- Contact the Customs Department: If you cannot resolve the issue, contact the customs department directly.
 They should be able to provide specific reasons for the delay and guide you on the steps needed to release your parcel.

 - Inquire About Additional Fees: Occasionally, parcels are detained at customs due to pending additional fees or taxes.
 If this is the case, you must settle these charges to have your parcel released.

 - Stay Patient: Delays at customs can be exasperating, but patience is vital.
 Following the correct protocol and addressing the issue with patience will eventually result in the release of your parcel from customs.

 Remember that each parcel's circumstance can be unique, and the steps needed to resolve issues can vary.
 The above suggestions should help you navigate the process and get your package moving again.

 What actions should I undertake if I receive an unexpected package from China?